Frequently Asked Questions

 What specials do students attend?

-Our students have a 45 minute Art class each week.
-First - fifth graders have two 30 minute Music and PE classes each week; kindergartners attend Music and PE once per week.
-All students have the opportunity to exchange books in the Learning Center/Innovation Center when needed.
-Students also visit the Innovation Center/Learning Center and participate in STEM (Science, Technology, Engineering and Math) activities.
+Our students have a 30 minute Art class each week.
+Kindergarten - fifth graders have two 30 minute Music and PE classes each week.
+All students have the opportunity to exchange books in the Learning Center when needed.
+Students also visit the Innovation Center and participate in STEM (Science, Technology, Engineering and Math) activities.

 What technology is used?

 Each of our classrooms have an instructional center with a laptop and a document camera.
-All classrooms have 30 Chromebooks.
+All students have their own Chromebook, which can be taken home.
 Our Learning Center/Innovation Center (LC/IC) includes 30 Mac Books.
 The LC/IC also includes many STEM related technologies including Sphero, Ozobot, WeDo 2.0, Snap Circuits, iPads, 3D Printer and cameras, which are all available for student use.

 How do volunteers support students?

 There are countless ways that you and your adult family members can volunteer at Landmark School.
-During the school day, you can volunteer in the following ways: in the classroom to work with students; with Miss Anderson in our reading program; in the Learning Center; as a parent volunteer to assist with special classroom activities; and/or to make copies for a classroom.
+During the school day, you can volunteer in the following ways: in the classroom to work with students; as a parent volunteer to assist with special classroom activities; and/or to make copies for a classroom.
 Weekend and evening events always need parent helpers to assist with activities.
 There is a place and opportunity for everyone to volunteer and we encourage you to do so.
 Its not only fun, but your involvement sends a clear message to your child that school is important.
 We deeply appreciate all of our volunteers.

 Eligibility to attend Landmark